Acceptable Use Policy

 This Acceptable Use Policy ("AUP") provides instructions on how to use Amplitude’s website as well as products and services (collectively, the "Services") provided by Amplitude, Inc. and its Affiliates ("Amplitude").
 More importantly, this AUP provides guidance on what constitutes misuse of Amplitude’s website or the Services, either because the activity violates applicable law, or because it poses a risk to the Services or to other Amplitude customers.
-Terms used herein without definition are defined in the master services agreement, or any other governing agreement (each individually and/or collectively an "Agreement") between Amplitude and its Customers or Resellers (each a "Customer").
+Terms used herein without definition are defined in the main services agreement, or any other governing agreement (each individually and/or collectively an "Agreement") between Amplitude and its Customers or Resellers (each a "Customer").
 For the purposes of this AUP a visitor to Amplitude’s website is deemed to be a Customer.
 If you do not agree with the terms of the AUP, please do not access or use the Services.

 Updates to this AUP

 This AUP is effective as of the date set forth above.
 Amplitude may change this AUP by posting an updated version of the AUP at http://www.amplitude.com/aup.
 Your continued use of the Services constitutes your acceptance of any updates to this AUP.